ga-wdi-boston-attic/rails-api-bdd-iteration/README.md

 1.  are associating articles to comments
 1.  have set your `inverse_of` record

+## Code-along: Iterate over Article Model to Ensure Validations

+Using our BDD skills, let's create tests to check that our Article model is validating the presence of `content` and `title`.
+We don't want articles created that omit either.

+We will create our tests first and let those drive us towards an adequately-validated model.

+## Lab: Iterate over Comment Model to Ensure Validations

+Your turn.
+Let your test(s) drive you towards validating the presence of a new comment's `content`.

+## Code-along: `validates_associated` on Article Model

+Rails' `validates_associated` helper ensures that associations with validations are also checked upon save.

+Note: do **not** apply `validates_associated` to both the Article and Comment models.
+They will call themselves in an infinite loop.

 ## Bonus: Write a Tested, Behavior-Driven Blog API in Rails